 What are wainscoting panels?

 Wainscoting panels are the individual boards used when installing wainscoting.
 Originally comprised of oak, wainscoting was applied to walls in order to make living areas more hospitable.
-A particular type of oak, known as wainscot, was used to fashion the paneling.
-Later, the type of wood used changed due to availability of other woods.
+A particular type of oak, known as wainscot, was used to fashion the panelling.
+Later, the type of wood used changed due to the availability of other woods.

 Each panel was comprised of a tongue-and-groove board in order to allow easy installation.
 These panels are usually bevelled or had added moulding around the edges.
 Between each panel is a narrow vertical piece called a stile.
 The bottom piece of the wainscoting is known as the rail.
-Panels are installed either in-front of or behind the stiles and rails.
+Panels are installed either in front of or behind the stiles and rails.

 Nowadays, wainscoting panels can be comprised of any number of materials, not just oak.
 Modern technology has allowed wainscoting panels to be produced in sheets, rather than individual boards.
 This cuts down on the amount of trouble installing individual boards can cause.